ThePJB/reduxlandkings/README.md

  also can base behaviour on their guns burst cooldown

 # Misc issues
-(Medium) Why autocomplete etc jank in this project, is it glams fault? maybe its better to just remember shit anyway (Minor) black tear artifact
+(Medium) Why autocomplete etc jank in this project, is it glams fault? maybe its better to just remember sugar anyway (Minor) black tear artifact
 (Minor) collision system hitch on walls in -X and -Y direction